fontforge/fontforge/doc/sphinx/ui/dialogs/prefs.rst

 .. object:: CompactOnOpen

-   Whether fontforge should make a font compact when it opens one (does not apply to openning an sfd file which already knows whether it should be compact or not).
+   Whether fontforge should make a font compact when it opens one (does not apply to opening an sfd file which already knows whether it should be compact or not).

 .. figure:: /images/prefs-navigation.png